WrocTypeScript/talks/.github/ISSUE_TEMPLATE/TALK_PROPOSAL.md

 ---
 name: Talk proposal
-about: Speak at our meetup.
-Volunteers are always welcome!
+about: Give a talk, share your knowledge, and build your personal brand.
 title: "(Your talk title)"
 labels: Proposal
-assignees: "@WrocTypeScript/organisers"
+assignees: ''

 ---

 - **Your full name**: